 These services are faster than and as secure as regular mail.
 Legitimate financial institutions go to great lengths to protect their customers.
 Much of identity theft occurs from your own mailbox, so transacting online with the latest encryption and security technology ensures your information is safe.

 Paying your bills this way helps you to stay organized by giving you access to your accounts in a central place.
 Logging in to multiple websites to see and pay your bills is a pain.
 Referencing all of your accounts together is a good way to see your financial commitments and get a look at the big picture.
 You can find articles related to online bill paying service, that can help you make a decision on which service is right for your bill paying needs.

 Bill paying services have a variety of bill management and payment features to make your life simpler and more efficient.
 Companies differ in whom they can pay, the types of notifications they send, cost and extra features they provide.
 The services vary in what they offer, so make sure the service you pick can fill your needs.

 Best Bill Management Tools

 Bill management features keep you on target to pay your bills on time.
 The best bill pay services provide enough information about your bills to keep you from needing to log in to multiple websites.
 For this reason, you should be able to view your statements on the bill pay site.
 Some sites, such as Paytrust and Wells Fargo, have your payment history available for your reference.
-Another feature, which Paytrust and BBVA Compass offer, is the ability to create reports from your financial information.
-Since most people have several bills to manage, it's so much easier to have all this in one place.

 These companies should also send alerts about activities related to your bills.
 Some bill pay apps do not provide notifications when a bill arrives, is due or has not been received.
 Paytrust sends these notifications and also notifies you when your payment is confirmed.
 You might prefer to have those sent to you, so make sure you check for this feature.